 Community Health Center boards are required by law to hold regularly scheduled meetings, at least once each month, and to keep minutes for these meetings.
-(Please note: as of January 2014, HRSA will no longer accept monthly meeting requirement waiver requests; see HRSA Policy Information Notice [PIN] 2014-01 for more information about requirements related to board meetings.)
+(Please note: see HRSA’s August 2017 Health Center Program Compliance Manual, Chapter 19: Board Authority for more information about requirements related to board meetings.)

 The board meeting should be a forum to efficiently present and discuss issues, make governing decisions fairly and consistently, express the will of the majority while protecting the rights of all members, and make effective use of everyone’s time.

 Parliamentary procedures (or “rules of order”) help boards achieve these goals in a commonly accepted way, and a basic understanding of these procedures will help your health center hold the most efficient and effective meetings possible.
 The larger your board, the more strict the rules may need to be.
 However, smaller meetings can run quite smoothly with informal use of rules.